godotengine/regression-test-project/README.md

 This are scenes which only opens once, because there is no need to open it more times(no scripts or only with `_ready` function).

 ### Other Scenes
-Each other scenes checks specific types of nodes like lights, rendering or physics.
+Each other scenes checks specific types of nodes like lights, rendering, physics, text or reparenting.

 ## Contributions
 Contributions are welcome.